CALCULATE YOUR SIP RETURNS

 Section 194IB of Income Tax requires individual and HUF tenants to deduct 5% TDS on residential rent over ₹50,000 per month.
 This guide details the provisions, compliance, and penalties involved.

 Section 194IB of the Income Tax Act governs the Tax Deducted at Source (TDS) on rent payments for resident individuals and Hindu Undivided Families (HUFs) who are not liable for tax audits.
-Introduced to curb tax evasion and ensure compliance, this provision mandates tenants to deduct tax on rent payments exceeding ₹50,000 per month.
+Introduced to curb tax evasion and ensure compliance, this provision mandates tenants to deduct tax on rent payments exceeding ₹50,000 per month at the time of payment of rent or credit, whichever is earlier, for the last month of the financial year or the last month of tenancy, if tenancy ends before the financial year ends.

 It directly impacts those renting properties, adding a layer of tax compliance and accountability.
 Let’s explore the important elements of this section, including requirements, penalties, exemptions, and common questions.

-Section 194IB specifies that individuals or HUFs paying rent over ₹50,000 per month must deduct TDS at a rate of 5% on the rental amount.
+Section 194IB specifies that individuals or HUFs paying rent over ₹50,000 per month must deduct TDS at a rate of 2% (5% for periods before October 1, 2024) on the rental amount.
 This obligation primarily applies to tenants not subject to tax audits, ensuring that tax deductions are appropriately captured and remitted.

 Who Needs to Comply?

-The compliance requirement primarily targets individuals and HUFs who pay rent exceeding ₹50,000 per month.
+The compliance requirement primarily targets individuals and HUFs who pay rent exceeding ₹50,000 per month and whose accounts are not liable to be audited under clause (a) or clause (b) of section 44AB during the preceding financial year.
 Entities liable for tax audits, such as corporations and larger business units, are excluded from this section as they are governed by Section 194I.
 Section 194IB focuses on smaller rent-paying entities, expanding the tax net for comprehensive compliance.

 Rent Payments and TDS Under Section 194IB

-Section 194IB defines “rent” expansively.
+Section 194IB defines "rent" as any payment, by whatever name called, for the use of any land or building or both.
 This includes payments for various asset types, covering:

 • Land or buildings, including both residential and commercial properties.

-Any lease or arrangement for these assets falls within the scope of “rent,” as per Section 194IB.
+• Section 194IB is limited to rent for land or buildings.
 Even if the payee does not own the property outright, the rent paid remains subject to TDS provisions.

 Key Points of Compliance

-To ensure timely compliance with Section 194IB, the following two conditions must be met:
+To ensure timely compliance with Section 194IB, the following condition must be met:

 Timeline for TDS Payment and Return Filing